San Marcos Growers LogoSan Marcos Growers

 The name Pittosporum comes from the Greek words 'pitta' meaning 'pitch" and 'spora' meaning seed in reference to the sticky seed of many members of the genus and the specific epithet is a reference to the leaves being similar to those of plants in the genus Daphne.
 We first received this plant from Dylan Hannon, now the conservatory curator at the Huntington Botanic Garden, in 1987 and it has grown to be a very attractive small tree in our garden.
 It has never set any viable seed in our garden and our plants are all grown from cuttings taken from this original plant.
 It is presumably this plant, listed with the illegitimate name Pittosporum daphniphyllum, that was included in Peter Riedel's landmark tome Plants for Extra-tropical Regions with a mention of a specimen then growing in Hillside Park (now called Orpet Park) in Santa Barbara, and one growing in Elysian Park in 1941 in Los Angeles.
 We first offered this plant, propagated from cuttings off our garden specimen, in 2020.

-This information about Pittosporum daphniphylloides displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Pittosporum daphniphylloides displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.